ad1tyx666/LineageOS_Munch_Releases/README.md

  ## Notes -
 1. Firmware is built-in
-2. Clean Flash is compulsory if coming from any version of MIUI or any other custom ROM, dirty flash works if updating from an older build of the same
+2. Clean Flash is compulsory if coming from any version of MIUI or any other custom ROM.
-   Android version and is by the same maintainer.

  ## Instructions to flash using adb -
 1. Have unlocked bootloader